 Get a bird’s eye view of Queenstown (for free)

-So you could take the Queenstown Cable Car up Bob’s Peak, which will give you breathtaking views of Queenstown without any effort, but it’ll cost you $35.
+So you could take the Queenstown Cable Car up Bob’s Peak, which will give you breathtaking views of Queenstown without any effort, and luge down!
+The ticket price includes both the cable car up and the luge down!
+Book tickets in advance here.

 Get your adrenaline fix